jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ### 🚗 Dashboard
 #### 🗒️ For iOS 16 and newer, it displays a central compact look at Fast, Fast List chart and Daily List chart.
 + When the screen height is small (e.g. an iPhone in landscape mode), the Daily List chart is not displayed.
-+ Toggle between chart and list via the chart button on the navigation bar.
++ Toggle between chart and list via the list or chart button on the navigation bar (i.e. chart button when in list view, list button when in chart view).

 ###### &nbsp;